 Do you find yourself raging and slamming doors or weeping into a pack of biscuits every month only to find your period arrive a few days later?
 Or is it your skin erupting, tummy bloating or painful boobs that’s the giveaway?

 Premenstrual syndrome, or PMS as it’s known to us ladies, affects around 75% of women.
 It’s one of those things that’s joked about all the time, but actually is something we could probably do with taking a bit more seriously.

-Each month our hormones fluctuate because they’re meant to ebb and flow but the symptoms I mentioned above are actually a sign that our hormones are a little off balance.
+Each month our moods, digestion and energy levels can fluctuate throughout our cycle, but when it becomes really intense, it’s actually a sign that our hormones are a little off balance.
 If our moods are all over the place or our skin is breaking out all the time, it’s our body’s way of signalling to us that we need a bit of TLC.

 In the first half of our cycle, oestrogen levels are high, which is what gives us glowing skin, a great sex drive and loads of energy.
 It’s pretty much when we should feel our best.
 However, if the levels are TOO HIGH compared to progesterone, this is called oestrogen dominance and can result in symptoms like irritability, mood swings, headaches, fluid retention, tender breasts, and heavy or painful periods.
 Conditions like fibroids and endometriosis are also linked to high oestrogen levels.

 Also, the higher the oestrogen, the quicker the crash, which can bring with it the night sweats that are commonly experienced.